 - An approved Marriage Preparation Program (Pre-Cana) is required by the Archdiocese of Philadelphia.
 Preparation may be attended at any time during the couple's engagement, but not less than six months prior to the celebration of the sacrament of marriage.
 Please note that Rosemont College does not offer Marriage Preparation.
 The Office of Campus Ministry can assist you in finding local Marriage Preparation Programs to attend in the Philadelphia area.

 - In addition to the Marriage Preparation requirement, there are a number of pre-marriage assessment inventories available to assist engaged couples in communication with each other about important issues that will affect their married lives together.

 - Although Rosemont College does not require or administer a particular pre-marriage inventory, we strongly recommend that couples talk with their assisting priest about taking an inventory.

-- All couples need to meet with the Rosemont College Wedding Coordinator for a liturgical planning session three (3) months prior to the wedding to discuss appropriate readings, music, etc. for the wedding liturgy.
+- All couples need to meet with the Office of Campus Ministry at Rosemont College for a liturgical planning session at least three (3) months prior to the wedding to discuss appropriate readings, music, etc. for the wedding liturgy.

-- The Wedding Coordinator will ensure that the marriage license is in the sacristy the day of the wedding for the priest to sign.
+- The Office of Campus Ministry will ensure that the marriage license is in the sacristy the day of the wedding for the priest to sign.
 The couple will receive the original certificate and the duplicate will be sent to the courthouse of origin for recording.
 A copy will also be kept in the St. Thomas of Villanova parish office.